 Pastoral ministry is filled with enormous, sometimes overwhelming challenges, and a high number of pastors experience burnout, discouragement, and loneliness.
 Pastor Dave Beckwith has a “big heart” to listen and give grace as a “shepherd to the shepherds.”
 Having faced the realities of pastoring for over 40 years, he shares his life journey—the good, the painful, and the disappointing—in a way that helps others facing similar challenges.
 Renewed and energized pastors light the fire for a vibrant church.

 Dave and his wife, Joanne, are both serving as Standing Stone Shepherds.
-Dave is senior pastor emeritus for Woodbridge Church in Irvine, California, where he served as senior pastor for nearly 20 years.
-He also serves as a Retool Trainer for Converge Worldwide, a writer and small group leader for Saddleback Church, and a lead pastor for churches going through transition.
+He is the Western US Regional Director for Standing Stone Ministry.
+Dave is also the senior pastor emeritus for Woodbridge Church in Irvine, California, where he served as senior pastor for nearly 20 years.
+He also a writer for Saddleback Church and a lead pastor for churches going through transitions.
 Dave’s ministry experience includes camp and youth ministry, church administration, and over 30 years as a senior pastor.
 Dave is a graduate of Biola University (BS-Business Administration), and he did his seminary work at Talbot (MA-Chr.
-Ed.), Grace (MA-Biblical Studies), and CalGrad (PhD-Church & Family Ministry).
+Ed.), Grace (MA-Biblical Studies), CalGrad (PhD-Church & Family Ministry), and Haven University (DMin. in Organizational Leadership).

 Dave and Joanne were married in 1969, and their two daughters and their families are a source of joy.
 Dave enjoys hangin’ out and trying to keep up with his 4 grandchildren—biking, playing basketball or baseball, swimming, and hiking.